Onsite Renewable Energy Generation

 One of our 2020 KPIs is to generate 2 to 4% of landlord’s building energy from renewable energy sources in selected new office developments.
-At One Taikoo Place, we have installed solar PV panels and a waste-to-energy tri-generation system, which are estimated to supply renewable energy equivalent to approximately 4% of landlord’s building energy.
+At One Taikoo Place, we installed solar PV panels and a waste-to-energy tri-generation system, which is estimated to supply renewable energy equivalent to approximately 2% of landlord’s building energy.

 Following the introduction of a new feed-in tariff scheme by HK Electric in 2019, starting from October 2019, the renewable energy generated by One Taikoo Place’s solar PV system is being supplied back to the electricity grid in accordance with the feed-in tariff scheme.

-We continue to explore other ways of increasing renewable energy generation across our portfolio, such as installing solar PV panels on the roofs of INDIGO, Taikoo Hui in Guangzhou and Taikoo Li Sanlitun.
-After completing a comparative study in 2018 of the efficiency of these installations, we installed additional high efficiency solar PV panels at INDIGO in 2019.
+We continue to explore other ways of increasing onsite renewable energy generation across our portfolio, such as installing solar PV panels on the roofs of INDIGO, Taikoo Hui and Taikoo Li Sanlitun.
+We also installed additional high efficiency solar PV panels at INDIGO in 2019.

 In 2020, our Sino-Ocean Taikoo Li Chengdu development became powered by 100% renewable electricity, making Swire Properties one of the first companies in Sichuan Province to achieve “net zero carbon” in its annual electricity consumption for landlord and tenant operations.